Diogo Salomão: Club career

 Salomão was again loaned to Depor in 2012–13, being joined in the team by Sporting teammate André Santos.
 He made his debut in the top division on 20 October 2012, playing 11 minutes in a 4–5 home loss to FC Barcelona.

 Salomão returned to Sporting in summer 2013, being assigned to the reserves in the Segunda Liga.
 On 18 January 2014, he returned to Deportivo again in a temporary deal; after achieving another top-flight promotion, he extended his stay for another year on 23 July.

 On 23 May 2015, in only his sixth league appearance of the season, Salomão helped his team come from behind by scoring in the 76th minute of a 2–2 draw at Barcelona in the last round that prevented relegation.
 He left Sporting in late January 2016, to sign with Segunda División club RCD Mallorca.

 On 27 June 2017, Salomão joined Liga I's FC Dinamo București.
 On 2 February 2019, after 62 competitive games, he left Romania, moving the same day to Al-Hazem F.C. of the Saudi Professional League at the request of Romanian coach Daniel Isăilă.

 Salomão returned to the Romanian top tier on 16 July 2019, signing a contract with FCSB.
 The following 31 January, the free agent moved back to Portugal and its main league with C.D.
 Santa Clara.

+In August 2021, 15 years after leaving, the 32-year-old Salomão returned to Estrela da Amadora on a three-year deal.
+After helping the club to return to the top flight at the end of the 2022–23 campaign, he left by mutual agreement.

+Salomão agreed to a one-year contract at Liga 3 side F.C.
+Alverca on 22 September 2023.